 Jo is also the cofounder of Playback Theatre, an original form of interactive theatre based on personal stories now practiced worldwide.
 Her nonfiction writing has chronicled and explored Playback Theatre since its inception, with many publications including Improvising Real Life: Personal Story in Playback Theatre, now published in ten translations and a 20th anniversary edition.

 Playback Theatre links:

-PLAYBACK THEATRE REFLECTS, a new blog that Jo curates, features thoughtful writing by international Playback Theatre practitioners and theorists.
+PLAYBACK THEATRE REFLECTS features thoughtful writing by international Playback Theatre practitioners and theorists.

 Centre for Playback Theatre for training in Playback Theatre

 Hudson River Playback Theatre founded by Jo in 1990.